-When everything one has previously known burns and falls, where can one turn?
+When everything burns and falls, where can one turn?
 When defeat is at the door, what is left to fight for?
-And is there still a future in these landscapes of doom?

 Kvæven has an exceptionally vivid and vibrant language; he engages the reader’s senses from the very first sentence, effortlessly alternating between the disturbingly grotesque and the poetically dreamlike.
 His depictions of landscapes, animals, and nature are captivating and beautiful, evoking a sense of awe and gratitude.